Finding the funding sweet spot

 So, what kind of change can be kickstarted with this measurement technique?

-Using their model, platform managers can help project creators find the sweet spot for their ideas by understanding the level of success of prior similar projects and understanding the number of projects that are like their idea.
+Using their model, platform managers can help project creators find the sweet spot for their ideas by understanding the level of success of prior similar projects and the number of projects that are like their idea.
 They can also compare the goal funding level of a new project and the amounts raised by prior similar projects and see how many atypical or independent projects within that network were successful.
-By extracting these four dimensions and comparing your project to the optimal level of success for similar ideas, they might then recommend some projects to look at.
-For example, if your ideas are a bit far from the optimal level, they can recommend some methods for crafting a project description that sits at the ideal spot in that U-shaped curve.
+By extracting these four dimensions and comparing your project to the optimal level of success for similar ideas, they might recommend some projects to look at.
+For example, if your ideas are far from optimal, they can recommend some methods for crafting a project description that sits at the ideal spot in that U-shaped curve.

-Hong says that although their research focuses on crowdfunding, the approach they used can be applied to other text-based creative settings, such as new product concepts, mobile apps, and blogs.
+Hong says that although their research focuses on crowdfunding, their approach can be applied to other text-based creative settings, such as new product concepts, mobile apps, and blogs.
 For example, with blogs, the machine learning methodology could be used to ascertain whether novel or familiar content appeals more to consumers or even what length of blog they want to read.

 Latest news